Contact: Naomi Githae

 - All students must take an introductory Dutch course; and

 - Accounting majors should not take ethics in Amsterdam.

 Length of Stay

-This exchange program runs for fall Semester (August- December) and spring semester (late January to early July).
+This exchange program runs for spring semester only (late January to early July).
 Students may only study in Amsterdam for one semester.